 The draft Regulation establishing a guideline on electricity balancing (EB) received a positive vote in comitology on 16 March 2017.
-The Balancing guideline will set down rules on the operation of balancing markets, i.e. those markets that Transmission System Operators (TSOs) use to procure energy and capacity to keep the system in balance in real time.
+The Balancing guideline sets down rules on the operation of balancing markets, i.e. those markets that Transmission System Operators (TSOs) use to procure energy and capacity to keep the system in balance in real time.
 The objectives of the guideline include increasing the opportunities for cross-border trading and the efficiency of balancing markets.
-The below is the provisional final version of the text, which will be shortly placed on the comitology register, with updates to numbering and referencing where required.

 ELES, Ltd. respects your privacy and is committed to protecting personal data obtained through its online information system.
 Such personal data is safeguarded and shall not be shared with third parties, or used for other purposes, without your consent.
 The on-line information system also provides links to external websites not directly associated with our company, further to which ELES, Ltd. cannot assume responsibility for the protection of data in relation to such websites.